 .

-This is a nested (level 1) comment about the book.
+This is a comment about the book.
 I particularly liked the parts about Debugging, Diagnostics, Software Development.
-Would recommend to anyone interested in Programming!
+Would recommend to anyone interested in System Administration!

 See All Discussions (24)